Chemo-ino – Round 2

 4. Use radiation on my remaining testicle.
 This will be 3-4 weeks of daily appointments.
 This should kill any lymphoma that may be there.

 5. Go through 2-3 cycles of chemotherapy (High Dosage Methotrexate).
-This would help ensure there are no lingering lymphoma cells in the brain, spinal cord or testicle.
-I will probably have to be in the hospital 1-3 days for each cycle.
+This is a “bridging” treatment that will be used until I can start CAR T-Cell therapy/ I will probably have to be in the hospital 1-3 days for each cycle.

 6. Go through CAR T-Cell therapy.
 This treatment takes a few months and it will attack the lymphoma across the rest of my body.
 This is a complex process.
 First, they take my T-Cells from my blood.
 Then, they genetically modify those cells in a lab.
 Finally, the modified cells are re-introduced into my body.
 The new modified cells are designed to attack the cancer cells, but unfortunately, they attack some good cells too.